This is my fifth Thanksgiving blogging at AFD.

 But it’s a start.

 So, in no particular order, a tip of the hat and a world of thanks go to:

-Kudos must go to first to the career members of the HHS, CDC, and FDA who have dealt with a difficult situation during a time of political transition.
-Luckily they already had a pandemic playbook in place, and while it required revision and adjustment for a milder virus, it gave those agencies a big advantage going into this crisis.
+Luckily they already had a pandemic playbook in place, and while it required constant revision and adjustment for a milder virus, it gave those agencies a big advantage going into this crisis.

-Much of the credit for that preparedness must go to former HHS Secretary Michael Leavitt, who spearheaded the US pandemic movement starting in 2005.
+Much of the credit for that early preparedness must go to former HHS Secretary Michael Leavitt and his team, who spearheaded the US pandemic preparedness movement starting in 2005.

-This year, once again the HHS invited several bloggers to Washington D.C. to take part in a day-long pandemic tabletop exercise along side representatives from the HHS, CDC, FEMA, Homeland Security, the FDA , State and local Health Departments, and print and broadcast journalism.
+Last year, as in years past, HHS invited several bloggers to Washington D.C. to take part in a day-long pandemic tabletop exercise along side representatives from the HHS, CDC, FEMA, Homeland Security, the FDA , State and local Health Departments, and print and broadcast journalism.

 At this conference I was delighted to meet and talk at some length to Dr. Bruce Gellin, Director of the National Vaccine Program Office at the HHS, and to spend the day interacting with HHS Secretary Kathleen Sibelius, Admiral Anne Schuchat, Dr. Anthony Fauci and Dr. Jay Butler . . . among others.

 This was my second invite to Washington D.C., and that trip also allowed me to renew my acquaintance with Forrest Sawyer, and once again see Sharon Sanders of Flutrackers and Dr. Greg Dworkin of the Flu Wiki.

 I was also able to spend quality time with two of the best reporters in the business, Lisa Schnirring of CIDRAP News and Maggie Fox of Reuters.